What America’s 250th Birthday Looks Like From Latin America

 Key Facts

 The world’s most powerful country has just turned 250, and its southern neighbours watched with mixed feelings.
-The United States 250th anniversary arrived at a moment when Latin America is questioning, more than in years, how far it can rely on Washington.
+The United States 250th anniversary came as Latin America questions, more than in years, how far it can rely on Washington.

 Why the United States 250th anniversary matters to the region

 For Latin America, the anniversary is less about American history than about American reach.
-The United States remains the region’s dominant trading partner, security reference and, for millions of families, the destination for migration and remittances.
+The United States remains the region’s main trading partner and security reference, and for millions of families the destination for migration and remittances.

 That question has sharpened because three of the year’s biggest regional stories all run through Washington.
-Each touches a different nerve, and together they explain the wary tone of the anniversary in the region.
+Each touches a different nerve, and together they explain the wary tone of the anniversary.

 Trade, sanctions and a deeper footprint

-The third is hard power.
-Six months after a US operation captured Venezuela’s leader, American forces are operating openly inside that country, a footprint the whole hemisphere is reading for what it says about US intentions.
+Six months after a US operation captured Venezuela’s leader, American forces are operating openly inside that country.
+The whole hemisphere is reading that footprint for what it says about US intentions.

 A shared celebration on the field